villaleo/cst-205-final/README.txt

-If we had more time to build onto the project, we would have implemented a previous song button and displayed the result video instead of just the thumbnail.We would have also fixed a known bug where the labels each display the last queued song's values instead of the actual next song's values.
+If we had more time to build onto the project, we would have implemented a previous song button and displayed the result video instead of just the thumbnail.
+We would have also fixed a known bug where the labels each display the last queued song's values instead of the actual next song's values.